LCS Graph Kernel Based on Wasserstein Distance in Longest Common Subsequence Metric Space: Related Work

 \section{Related Work}

-For graph classification tasks, graph kernel methods have been used widely for several decades.
+For graph classification tasks, Graph Kernel methods have been used widely for several decades.
 They are also developing rapidly in recent years.
-Graph kernels are kernel functions that compute similarity between two graphs.
+Graph kernels are kernel functions that compute the similarity between two graphs.
 Graph kernel methods have shown effective performances in graph classification tasks using machine learning algorithms.
-In recent years, as effective performances of optimal transport theory in a machine learning domain, graph kernel methods are also improved greatly when combined with optimal transport theory.
-For now, graph kernel methods can be generally divided into two categories as methods of (1) Traditional graph kernel and (2) OT-based graph kernel.
+In recent years, as effective performances of optimal transport theory in a machine learning domain, Graph Kernel methods are also improved greatly when combined with optimal transport theory.
+For now, Graph Kernel methods can be generally divided into two categories as methods of (1) Traditional Graph Kernel and (2) OT-based Graph Kernel.

-The first of those classifications of methods includes traditional graph kernels, most of which are based on $\mathcal{R}$-convolution framework.
-To compute similarity between graphs in various data mining tasks, random walk kernel \cite{gartner2003graph} has been developed and used widely as an important tool for graph classification.
+The first of those classifications of methods include traditional Graph Kernels, most of which are based on the $\mathcal{R}$-convolution framework {\cite{Kriege_ANS_2020}}.
+To compute the similarity between graphs in various data mining tasks, the random walk kernel \cite{gartner2003graph} has been developed and used widely as an important tool for graph classification.
 This method is based on the counting of matching random walks in two graphs with a label or not.
-However, random walk kernel faces a difficulty by which the computational cost is $O(n^6)$ for comparing a pair of graphs in graph product space, which is a non-negligible cost, especially for large-scale graphs.
-To resolve this difficulty, use of the shortest path kernel \cite{borgwardt2005shortest} has been proposed.
-It specifically examines a smaller set of shortest paths rather than random walks.
-Subsequent work on Weisfeiler--Lehman graph kernel \cite{Shervashidze_JMLR_2011_s} has brought great success.
-They improved the original Weisfeiler--Lehman test using a form of multiple iteration, where neighbor patterns are aggregated.
-Although this method yields attractive performance, it still presents difficulties of breadth-first strategies and $\mathcal{R}$-convolution methods as described in the introduction section.
+However, the random walk kernel faces a difficulty by which the computational cost is $O(n^6)$ for comparing a pair of graphs in graph product space, which is a non-negligible cost, especially for large-scale graphs.
+To resolve this difficulty, the use of the shortest path kernel \cite{borgwardt2005shortest} has been proposed.
+That method specifically examines a smaller set of shortest paths rather than random walks.
+Subsequent work on Weisfeiler--Lehman (WL) Graph Kernel \cite{Shervashidze_JMLR_2011_s} has brought great success. {They proposed a Graph Kernel with a similarity metric based on Weisfeiler--Lehman test}.
+Although this method yields attractive performance, it still presents difficulties of breadth-first strategies and $\mathcal{R}$-convolution methods as described in the Introduction section. {To provide a more valid notion of similarity of decomposite graph structure, related work \cite{kriege2016valid} proposed an optimal assignment kernel variant from Weisfeiler--Lehman Graph Kernel, which is Weisfeiler--Lehman Optimal Assignment (WL-OA) kernel.
+This kernel is based on an optimal bijection between parts of two graphs, which brings a better and more robust performance compared to the WL kernel.}